 - Never place dirty utensils back on the table once used.
 When a utensil is not in use, it should be placed on your plate.

 - Don’t use toothpicks at the table; excuse yourself to the restroom if something gets lodged in your teeth.

-- Always pay a special compliment to the cook after the meal (even if it’s a family member that cooks daily).
-Compliments pay dividends down the road!
+- Always pay a compliment to the cook after the meal (even if it is a family member who cooks daily).
+Compliments pay dividends down the road.

 - Remove your plate from the table and offer to help with the dishes.

 For those Sunday dinners with extended family and close friends, these are some key points to remember while enjoying foods like fried chicken, macaroni & cheese, greens, okra, black-eyed peas, cornbread and peach cobbler.

 - Prepare food ahead of time.
 Don’t start cooking the meal once the guests arrive.